ttetrafon/practice/unreal engine/actors.md

 ## Types of Actors

-- Actor
-  - The generic actor from which all other actors inherit their properties.
+- Actor: The generic actor from which all other actors inherit their properties.
-- Pawn
-  - A pawn is an entity assigned to a player.
+- Pawn: A pawn is an entity assigned to a player.
-- Pawns react to input events, and are always possessed by a player controller.
-- Character:
-  - A specific type of pawn.
-  - Has extra functionality required to be used by a player already setup.
+- Character: A specific type of pawn.
+Has extra functionality required to be used by a player.

 ## Ownership